tterb/tterb.github.io/_posts/2017-04-10-jekyll-website-performance.md

 tags:
   - jekyll
   - blog
-  - website
+  - web development
   - performance
-  - speed
-  - google
+  - Google
   - PageSpeed
   - gulp
   - grunt
-  - css
-  - scss
   - javascript
-  - CloudFlare
+  - cloudflare
 ---

   Upon launching my new redesigned website, I've been spending the some time optimizing the site performance and load speeds using **[Google PageSpeed Insights]**.